LazyRacc00n/NetworkAnalysis_1Assignment/README.md

  <center> <img src="https://latex.codecogs.com/svg.image?\inline&space;C_i&space;=&space;\frac{L_i}{k_i(k_i-1)"/> </center>

  , in which <img src="https://latex.codecogs.com/svg.image?\inline&space;L_i"/> is the number of links between the <img src="https://latex.codecogs.com/svg.image?\inline&space;k_i"/> neighbors.
 It captures the density of links in i’s immediate neighborhood, and it is in the range [0,1].
 In this case the mean value of the network is 0.605, it means that on average a node has his 60% of neighbors connected to each other so *structural holes* doesn't seem to be a problem in such network.

+ On the other hand the global clustering is 0.51 and this could be due to the different local topologies in the networks, in particular there are components that seems to be densely connected and others components in a hub-and-spoke topology.